 The value of loans in Brazil was down 0.1% over a month to BRL 5.319 trillion in February 2023, following a 0.3% decrease in the previous month.
 Loans to companies decreased by 0.7%, while credit to families rose by 0.4%.
 Meanwhile, a broad measure of Brazilian consumer and business default ratios remained unchanged at 4.5%.
 Year-on-year, total credit was 12.6%, down from 13.8% in January. source: Banco Central do Brasil

 Loan Growth in Brazil averaged 1.03 percent from 2007 until 2023, reaching an all time high of 3.70 percent in September of 2008 and a record low of -1.00 percent in January of 2017.
 This page provides the latest reported value for - Brazil Loan Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Loan Growth - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Loan Growth in Brazil is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Brazil to stand at 0.50 in 12 months time.
-In the long-term, the Brazil Loan Growth is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Loan Growth in Brazil is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Loan Growth is projected to trend around 2.00 percent in 2024, according to our econometric models.